 Ron Do, PhD Email Ron Do

 Dr. Ron Do, Ph.D., is an Assistant Professor in the Department of Genetics and Genomic Sciences.
-He is appointed as a member of the Charles Bronfman Institute for Personalized Medicine, the Center for Statistical Genetics, the Icahn Institute for Data Science and Genomic Technology, and the Zena and Michael A. Weiner Cardiovascular Institute.
+He is appointed as a member of the Charles Bronfman Institute for Personalized Medicine, the Center for Statistical Genetics, and the Zena and Michael A. Weiner Cardiovascular Institute.

 Prior to joining Mount Sinai, Dr. Do was a Postdoctoral Fellow (2010 to 2013) and Instructor in Medicine (2013 to 2015) at the Center for Human Genetic Research at Massachusetts General Hospital and Harvard Medical School, and a research affiliate at the Broad Institute of MIT and Harvard.

 Dr. Do is a human geneticist interested in understanding the genetic and biological bases of cardiovascular disease.
 He has pursued this interest by applying methods from human genetics, genetic epidemiology, statistical genetics, population genetics and computing to large-scale human genotyping and sequencing datasets.
 His research has focused on assessing the role of rare variants on myocardial infarction, inferring causal effects of risk factors for complex disease, and implementing a population genetics framework to measure differences in the efficiency of natural selection between human populations.